pineboat/pineboat.github.io/content/post/javascript_promise_fix_callback_async_await_future_error_handle.md

 ```

-Here, the `fastestResponse` takes an array of URLs and returns the fastest response when you invoke the function call.
+Here, the `fastestResponse` takes an array of URLs and sends `fetch` requests to those URLs.
+The array of promises returned from the map function will already have `fetch` requests receiving response. `Promise.race` returns the first to resolve/reject.

+*Warning*: We just introduced a subtle bug.
+If the second URL rejects first and first URL resolves successfully, before we even reach the `Promise.race`, then you'll get the resolved result. **This wouldn't happen if all promises are in pending state when `Promise.race` starts**.

+People also use `Promise.race` to timeout network requests beyond certain time limit.
+Here is an [example from David](https://davidwalsh.name/fetch-timeout).

 ## Iterating With Promise.all